Commuters held up phones as woman was raped on train, police say - NewsBreak

 Police do not believe a single witness on the train dialed 911.
 They are investigating whether some bystanders filmed the assault.

 Both the man and woman got on the train at the same stop Wednesday night in North Philadelphia.
 Officers pulled the man off of the woman at the last stop.
-They responded within about three minutes of a 911 call from a transportation authority employee, authorities said.Nashville passes first regulations for transportainment vehicles
+They responded within about three minutes of a 911 call from a transportation authority employee, authorities said.Deadly NJ Commuter Train Crash

 “What we want is everyone to be angry and disgusted and to be resolute about making the system safer,” SEPTA Police Chief Thomas J. Nestel III said at the news conference.